Play Live Radio

 Mann said that local farmers are not supported by subsidies, bailouts, and trade promotion mechanisms the government uses to prop up larger, industrial operations.

 Local Food Purchase Assistance funds were crucial for some new farmers.
-The program’s cancellation means those farms will likely go under, right as they approached viability.
+The program’s cancellation means those farms will likely go under, right as they approached economic viability.

 A recent appropriation sponsored by Utah State Sen. Kirk Cullimore has provided about $630,000 to keep the program afloat at the state level for now.
-There is also some hope that the program will be supported through the federal farm bill.
+There is also some hope that the program will be supported through the federal Farm Bill.

 Regardless of whether the program continues to receive state or federal support further into the future, Natalie Loots said that the success of the program and massive hole left by its cancellation both point towards the need for supporting community agriculture.